LabeLase® Producer

 Version 1.30 introduced three choices for creating new layout files.
 The New Layout dialog shown below presents these choices to you.

+This dialog presents three choices for creating a new layout.
+Create a blank layout - This choice simply creates a new, blank, layout using the default dimensions.
+You may then manually add fields as needed using the various tools.
 Use a template - This choice will query you to open a layout file that has been provided as a template.
 Once you select a template, you may modify it as needed for your application and save it with any filename you choose.
+Use the New Layout Wizard - This choice opens the wizard which will guide you through the process of creating the tag layout.

 New Layout Wizard